twopirllc/pandas-ta/.github/ISSUE_TEMPLATE/indicator-request.md

 ---
-name: Feature request
+name: Indicator Request
-about: Suggest an idea for this project.
+about: Be as detailed as possible with links please.
 title: ''
 labels: enhancement
-assignees: ''
+assignees: twopirllc

 ---

 **Which version are you running?
-The lastest version is Github.
+The lastest version is on Github.
 Pip is for major releases.**
 ```python
 import pandas_ta as ta
 print(ta.version)